Prajakta-Wakde/docs-site/docs/getting-started/user-roadmap-app-framework.md

 The following definition of skill levels about Zowe will help you gather most relevant resources for you.

-* Beginner: You're starting out and want to learn the fundamentals.
+* Beginner: You are starting out and want to learn the fundamentals.
 * Intermediate: You have some experience but want to learn more in-depth skills.
 * Advanced: You have lots of experience and are looking to learn about specialized topics.